marvin-01/twitter_loctagger_it/README.md

 |91842195	  |Nel Paese dei Balocchi      |
 |244754469  |monsampolo del tronto,marche|

+where the column *location_original* contains the self-reported location for each users, while the index is the list of the corresponding user ids.

-Then, by running the command above, the result `df_output` would be
+Then, by running the command above, the result (`df_output`) would be

 | id        | location_original          |city                  |	province   	| province_code |	region      	| geographic_ripartition | state |
 |-----------|----------------------------|----------------------|-------------|---------------|--------------|------------------------|-------|